dubalviraj2705-rgb/PET-Filament-Making-Machine/README.md

 |      13 | Wiring                 | 14–18 AWG power / 22–24 AWG signal |
 |      14 | Filament Nozzle        | 1.75 mm / 3 mm                     |

-The component specifications above are based on the project presentation.

 ---